Yari-Carelli/Company-Website/README.md

 - The About Us section gives details about what the company offers their clients
-- This section shows the user the important information they need to know about the company The about section features an image on the right, which recall the website's theme colors, with an icon on the center of it which ideally links to a presentation video of the company; at the moment, by clicking on the icon, the user is directed to Youtube's homepage
+- This section shows the user the important information they need to know about the company
+- An image on the right side recalling the website's theme colors has a clickable icon on the center, featuring a sonar wave animation.
+By clicking on the icon, the user is ideally linked to a presentation video of the company; at the moment, the link is set to Youtube's homepage

 <img width="600" src="assets/images/about_section.png">

 ### Services Section
 - By visiting this section, the user becomes familiar with all the different services the company provides
-- The services are organized in a two-rows layout, and each service is embellished with an appropriate icon
+- The services are organized in a two-rows layout, and each service is embellished with a specific icon

 <img width="600" src="assets/images/services_section.png">